AshmitPrasad/EDA-on-IPL-/README.md

 # IPL-2019

-We have covered the basic analysis from IPL 2008 to IPL 2018.
+I have covered the basic analysis from IPL 2008 to IPL 2018.

 1. Number of matches each season
 2. Number of matches in each venue